Quantum Damping of Cosmological Shear: A New Prediction from Loop Quantum Cosmologies

-Loop quantum gravity (LQG) is one of the leading non-perturbative and background-independent approaches in the search for a consistent quantum theory of gravity~\cite{Ashtekar:2004eh,Thiemann:2007pyv,Rovelli_Vidotto_2014}.
-Over the past decades, significant progress has been achieved in consolidating its mathematical and conceptual foundations.
-Beyond the theoretical advances, LQG has matured to the point of enabling concrete and testable predictions, particularly in cosmology through its symmetry-reduced formulation, loop quantum cosmology (LQC)~\cite{Ashtekar:2011ni,Agullo:2023rqq,Li:2023dwy}.
-One of the most striking results of LQC is the resolution of the big bang singularity, which is replaced by a non-singular quantum bounce occurring at Planckian densities.
-At low curvature scales, where quantum geometric effects become negligible, General Relativity (GR) is recovered as an effective description of spacetime.
-However, different quantization prescriptions within LQG can lead to distinct effective dynamics, where novel features of the quantum bounce and post-bounce evolution can be explored.
+{\em Introduction}---Loop quantum gravity (LQG) provides a leading nonperturbative and background-independent approach to quantum gravity~\cite{Ashtekar:2004eh,Thiemann:2007pyv,Rovelli:2014ssa}.
+Its symmetry-reduced formulation, loop quantum cosmology (LQC)~\cite{Ashtekar:2011ni,Agullo:2023rqq,Li:2023dwy}, has enabled concrete and potentially testable cosmological predictions.
+A hallmark result is the replacement of the big-bang singularity by a nonsingular quantum bounce at Planckian densities, while general relativity (GR) is recovered at low curvatures.
+Different quantization prescriptions within LQG, however, can lead to distinct effective dynamics, allowing qualitatively new features in the bounce and post-bounce evolution.